rbak/deep-rl-udacity-project-2/README.md

 * `--train`: Trains a new agent including saving a checkpoint of the model weights and printing out scores.
 * `--test`: Runs an agent using the included checkpoint file.
 * `--single`: Runs the single agent version of the reacher environment.
 The multi agent version runs by default.

+Rather than the standard matplotlib plots from my last project, I set this one up to push the results to comet.ml If you want to see a graph of the results from training, you can setup an account there and use the following flag.

 * `--log`: Logs the results to comet.ml.
 Must have set the environment variable COMET_API_KEY.